Kim-Juwon/Process-Scheduling-Simulator/README.md

 ```

 ## Response
-- Information by time slice
+- List of information by time slice

 ### from
 - start time